xianyao009/TheJourney/README.md

  - [Stat Introduction](#stat-introduction)

 ## Introduction
 The Journey, a basic text-based adventure game project written in Java.
-The goal with this project was to showcase my knowledge of Java (OOP).
+The goal with this project was to showcase my Java knowledge (OOP).
 The game is still in progress.

 ## Stat Introduction
 ### Health Points